 Drew: That is for sure.
 Thank you very much, listeners.
 Be sure that you go check out Bob’s website.
 Lots of great content there.
 You can dig more into the whole importance of chemistry in business thing, and if you have more questions, I know Bob will be happy to answer them.
 So thanks for listening to us today and come on back and we’ll have something new for you next week.

-That’s all for this episode of Build a Better Agency.
+That’s all for this episode of Build a Better Agency on the importance of chemistry in business.
 Be sure to visit agencymanagementinstitute.com to learn more about our workshops and other ways we serve small to mid-sized agencies.
 While you’re there, sign up for our e-newsletter, grab our free e-book, and check out the blog.
 Growing a bigger, better agency that makes more money attracts bigger clients and doesn’t consume your life is possible here on Build a Better Agency.